 Montreal Canadiens goalie coach Roland Melanson isn't in need of a reality check.
 He knows that the entirety of the Montreal hockey media is comparing his newest protege Carey Price's professional debut to that of Patrick Roy twenty years ago.

-To recap for those too young for the recollection, after his junior days with the Granby Bisons were over, Roy along with winger and teammate Stephane Richer were invited to join the rans of the Canadiens farm team, then situated in Sherbrooke.
+To recap for those too young for the recollection, after his junior days with the Granby Bisons were over, Roy, along with winger and teammate Stephane Richer, were invited to join the ranks of the Canadiens farm team, then situated in Sherbrooke.

 Similar to Price in the Western Hockey League, Roy never played on a very good team.
-Beginning the Moment he hit Sherbrooke, his career took off to stratospheric heights.
+Beginning the M\moment he hit Sherbrooke, his career took off to stratospheric heights.

 The Calder Cup took a stroll down Sherbrooke's King St. two months later, in testament to Roy's outstanding performance.

 One year later, Roy and Richer, along with five other Sherbrooke teammates, namely Brian Skrudland, Mike Lalor, Gaston Gingras, Serge Boivert, and John Kordic repeated the exploit, this time down St. Catherines St, with the biggest of prizes: the Stanley Cup.